-The fund's financial year/accounting year begins on February 1 and ends on January 31 of the following calendar year.
-The cut-off date for accounting purposes is thus January 31.
+The fund's financial year/accounting year is the calendar year.
+The cut-off date for accounting purposes is thus December 31.

-The distribution/capital gains tax payment pursuant to §58 (2) of the Austrian Investment Fund Act in combination with Article 6 of the fund regulations will occur from April 15 of the following accounting year.
+The distribution/capital gains tax payment pursuant to §58 (2) of the Austrian Investment Fund Act in combination with Article 6 of the fund regulations will occur from March 15 of the following accounting year.